A new spin on polynomial relations among kappa classes: Spin Gromov-Witten theory of the projective line

 where the $J_p$ are the polynomials in~$\kappa$ classes defined by~\eqref{eq:J-first}--\eqref{eq:J-class}. \end{lemma}

 \begin{proof} Since $V_k$ is regular in~$T$ for $k\ge2$, all summands in the main term in~\eqref{eq:MainFormula-Cgn} are also regular in~$T$.
 Moreover, since the exponent $g_i-a$ in~\eqref{eq:edge-contribution} is strictly positive, all graphs in $\SRT_{g,n}$ with a nonempty edge set provide trivial contributions to the coefficient of $T^0$.
 The only graph that provides a nontrivial contribution is the graph with a single vertex of genus $g$ and no edges.
-By~\eqref{eq:root-contribution} and~\eqref{eq:Vk-at-T=0}, the contribution of this graph is equal exactly to the corresponding~$J$-class.
+By~\eqref{eq:root-contribution}, where we substitute the values of $V_k$ given in~\eqref{eq:Vk-at-T=0}, the contribution of this graph is equal exactly to the corresponding~$J$-class, as presented in~\eqref{eq:J-class}.

 By the same reason, a nontrivial contribution of the exceptional terms for~$n=1$ in~\eqref{eq:MainFormula-Cgn} to the coefficient of $T^0$ is possible for $l=0$ and $a=g-1$ only, and this contribution is equal to~$(-1)^{g}\lambda_g\lambda_{g-1}$.